zenstackhq/zenstack/README.md

 ## Community

-Join our [discord server](https://go.zenstack.dev/chat) for chat and updates!
+Join our [discord server](https://discord.gg/Ykhr738dUe) for chat and updates!

+## Contributing

+If you like ZenStack, join us to make it a better tool!
+Please use the [Contributing Guide](CONTRIBUTING.md) for details on how to get started, and don't hesitate to join [Discord](https://discord.gg/Ykhr738dUe) to share your thoughts.

 ## License